allmyles/allmyles-docs/flights.rst

         sent data for later use.

     .. warning::
-        The format of :ref:`Contact` and :ref:`FlightResult` objects contained within this response might slightly differ from what's described in this documentation as requested.
+        The format of :ref:`Contact` and :ref:`flight-result` objects contained within this response might slightly differ from what's described in this documentation as requested.
 This will be fixed in a later version.